reflectoring/reflectoring.github.io/_posts/2021-06-06-spring-camel.md

 1. Apache Camel is an integration framework providing a programming model along with implementations of many Enterprise Integration Patterns.
 2. We use different types of Domain Specific Languages (DSL) to define the routing rules of the message.
 3. A Route is the most basic construct which we specify with a DSL to define the path a message should take while moving from source to destination.
-4. CamelContext is the runtime container for executing Camel routes.
+4. Camel context is the runtime container for executing Camel routes.
-5. We built a route with the Splitter and Aggregator Enterprise Integration Patterns and invoked it from a REST DSL.
+5. We built a route with the Splitter and Aggregator Enterprise Integration Patterns and invoked it from a REST DSL to demonstrate solving integration problems by applying Enterprise Integration Patterns because patterns are accepted solutions to recurring problems within a given context.
 6. Finally we looked at some scenarios where using Apache Camel will benefit us.